So, You Want to Speak at SkeptiCamp NYC?

 A. The Standard Presentation: Kinda old fashioned, and generic, but still popular.
 You give a presentation, and then the audience gets to ask you questions.
 This can be done either with or without slides or other visual aids.
 And, it works well with just about any topic!

 B. Group-Based Workshop: After receiving instructions, the audience breaks up into groups to carry out the activity.
 This could also, optionally, be turned into a competition.
-Keep in mind that you will be responsible for the cost of materials.
+Keep in mind that you will be responsible for the cost of materials, if any.
+(NOTE: This probably won't work so well for our web conference version.)

 C. Individual Interactive Workshop: Each individual person in the audience gets to carry out all or some of the steps, in the process of an activity.
-Keep in mind that you will be responsible for the cost of materials.
+Keep in mind that you will be responsible for the cost of materials, if any.
+(Note: It is questionable whether this will work will for our web conference version.)

 E. The Debate Format: While SkeptiCamp is not particularly conducive for debates, it could still work; especially if the opponents are both talented in keeping their arguments concise.